andriichuk/keepenv/readme.md

             - off
 ```

-You can add a composer post update scripts for the new environment variables filling and validation:
+You can add a composer script for the new environment variables filling and validation:

 ```json
 "scripts": {